-Our 2019-2020 season will continue our exploration of great English Baroque music, starting with a program for soprano, bass, continuo and string trio that is studded full of gems by Eccles, Blow, Boyce and Purcell.
+Our 2019-2020 season will continue our exploration of great English Baroque music, starting with a program featuring soprano Teresa Wakim performing with an instrumental ensemble in a program studded with gems by Eccles, Blow, Boyce and Purcell.
 We also are excited to build upon our tradition of celebrating music written for St. Cecilia’s day just as they would have done; with plenty of exciting music, but in particular, with a new commission written for Baroque orchestra, chorus and soloists by Boston composer, Adam Jacob Simon.

 NOVEMBER 17, 2019 4PM | ST. PAUL’S EPISCOPAL CHURCH BROOKLINE, MA | $60 / $40 GENERAL SEATING, $25 SENIORS AND STUDENTS